khammadi/khammadi/README.md

 # 👩‍💻 A Passionate Computer Science Student

-🎓 Software Engineering Student at 1337 Coding School
+🎓 Software Engineering Student at 1337 Coding School<br>
-🎓 Pursuing a Bachelor's degree in Mathematics and Computer Science (MIP) at FPK, Sultan Moulay Slimane University 👨‍💻 Exploring new technologies & building cool projects
+🎓 Pursuing a Bachelor's degree in Mathematics and Computer Science (MIP) at FPK, Sultan Moulay Slimane University<br>
+👨‍💻 Exploring new technologies & building cool projects
 ---

 ## 🛠️ Languages and Tools